pmean/build-website/text/05/AMathematicianIs.md

 ---
-title: Interesting quote: A mathematician is\...
+title: A mathematician is ...
 author: Steve Simon
 date: 2005-01-24
 category: